A new design school, housed in a converted Collingwood warehouse was worthy of a large-scale launch campaign, encouraging students to enrol.

 With membership to the LCI education network came a name change, and so LCI Melbourne came to be.
 Time was tight to introduce the change to the market, and secure attention at this critical time for student decision making.
 A visual identity was required to ground the international campus in it’s Melbourne surrounds, along with a campaign to introduce the opportunities that global connection promises.

-Yellow and indigo were adopted as the primary brand colours, supported by red from the LCI education parent brand.
+- Adopting yellow and indigo as the primary brand colours, supported by red from the LCI education parent brand.
 A bold, stencil typeface was selected for display use, connoting progress, development and immediacy.
 Both colour and type were chosen to clearly differentiate the identity from the leading three ‘Design Universities’ and carve out a high contrast, recognisable visual niche.

 The campaign creative was anchored by two key concepts.
 First, that entry into the LCI education network represents an opportunity to pursue a design education in partnership with campuses around the globe.
 Learning and growing in different environments and cultures, something that holds clear appeal to the university demographic.
 Listing a local suburb (in out of home applications, suburbs were matched to the surrounding area of the specific sites), and drawing a direct line to the potential destinations articulated this idea in a concise, legible way.